 - Proxies have to be in full color, matching the original colors of the card you’re proxying.
 So, no black and white Volcanic Islands

-- Printed proxy papers have to be either glued onto a Magic card (with a glue stick, for example) or added to a perfect-fit-sleeved-Magic card.
-We would advise using a tiny bit of adhesive to make sure the proxy paper has no way to move around
+- Printed proxy papers have to be added to a perfect-fit-sleeved-Magic card, then sleeved with regular sleeves.
+You could use a tiny bit of adhesive (glue stick) to make sure the proxy paper has no way to move around

 - The main rule of thumb is: make sure your proxies are recognizable from a distance